Codesleuth/vscode-typescript-boilerplate/README.md

 vscode-typescript-example
 =========================

 This project provides a skeleton structure and IDE settings files to help with TypeScript development in [Visual Studio Code][vscode] (as of build 0.7.10).
-The project builds all TypeScript (`.ts`) files into a `build/js` directory in the root.
+The project builds all TypeScript (`.ts`) files into a `build` directory in the root.

 ## Project Structure
 The project currently provides the following features: